Kentroth/Wildfire_Prediction_Using_Machine_Learning/README.md

 ## Combining wildfire data with weather readings across the United States.
 Used to train models to determine factors that cause fire outbreaks.
 * Identified wildfire and weather data sources, matching the two datasets based on date and location
-* Using ML Neural network train, test and deploy the model to predict the probability of wild fire
+* Using Random Forest and ML Neural network train, test and deploy the model to predict the probability of wild fire
 * Display a wildfire map across US showing change over a 10 year peiod https://public.tableau.com/app/profile/celina.espinosa/viz/Wildfire_Prediction/WildfireMapComparison#1